 (1 at-large.
 Meets every other Wednesday at 4pm in HH122 for an hour.)
 The Academic Technology Committee will make decisions on matters of computer service related to student access and availability within the university.
 This committee reports to the Academic Coordinating Commission.

 (3 at-large & 5 AS club reps.
-Meets weekly, typically on Mondays for 1-2 hours.)
-The AS Activities Council recognizes Associated Students Clubs and establishes policies and grant funding to a wide range of campus activities, events and conferences.
+Meets every Monday at 5pm in VU 567) The AS Activities Council recognizes Associated Students Clubs and establishes policies and grant funding to a wide range of campus activities, events and conferences.
 This committee reports to the AS Board of Directors.

 (1 at-large.
 Approx. 3 hours a quarter.)
 The Bookstore Advisory Group will review and discuss store policies, services, and operations.
 This committee also will make suggestions regarding effective marketing and promotional messages that emphasize the benefits of the store as a campus resource and revenue source for student programs.